yusuf-wadi/autoApply/README.md

-# Internship AutoApplier
+# AutoApplier
 #### by yusuf-wadi

-- This repo helps you quickly apply to many internships in a smooth and efficient manner
+- This repo helps you quickly apply to many {insert_here} in a smooth and efficient manner
 - It also has useful utility modules
 ---
 ## Important

 - run "pip install -r requirements.txt"
 - setup Simplify extension for auto application to work
-- pay attention to paths in main.py
+- fill in the example config.yml file and rename it to config.yml (from config.example.yml)
 - to find paths, type chrome://version
 - MAKE SURE THERE ARE NO INSTANCES OF YOUR TARGET BROWSER OPEN AT RUNTIME
 ---